-One could call Daniel Kahneman the unicorn of economics.
-As a psychologist, he had a profound influence on people who criticized the homo economicus (the theoretical notion that our economic decisions are always perfectly rational), instead showing how people actually make decisions.
+You could call Daniel Kahneman the unicorn of economics.
+As a psychologist, he had a profound influence on people who criticized the homo economics, the theoretical notion that our economic decisions are always perfectly rational, instead showing how people actually make decisions.
 His insights forever changed the field, paving the way for what’s now called behavioral economics.

 Kahneman is listed as one of the most important economists alive today, even though he vehemently denies this to be true.

-The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel (shared), 2002
+The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 2002

 At a glance